 What is an Attractive Nuisance?

-Macon Premises Liability Attorney Explains Legal Duties Owed To Children
+Premises Liability Attorney Explains Legal Duties Owed To Children

 Under Georgia premises liability law, property owners have a duty to keep their buildings and land safe for guests and visitors.
 Typically, this duty does not extend to trespassers who enter the property without the owner’s permission.
 However, there are special exceptions for trespassers who are children.
 This is because they are not expected to behave in the same reasonable manner as adults.
 Under the attractive nuisance doctrine, property owners can sometimes be held liable for a child trespasser’s injuries in a premises liability lawsuit.

 The attractive nuisance doctrine in Georgia law is vague.
 Therefore, it subject to interpretation, which can become quite complex in a personal injury claim.
-A Macon premises liability attorney like Kathy McArthur can help you fight for your rights in a child injury claim.
+An experienced premises liability attorney like Kathy McArthur can help you fight for your rights in a child injury claim.
 We have a history of successful verdicts and settlements in premises liability cases, and we can put that experience to work for you.

 What is the Attractive Nuisance Doctrine?